UCLA-VAST/AutoSA/index.md

         └── kernel_kernel.h
 ```

 The files `kernel.c` and `kerne.h` are input files.
 The file `kernel_host.cpp` is the host file that prepares the data for the kernel, calls the kernel, and verifies the results.
-The files `kernel_kernel.cpp` and `kernel_kernel.h` contain the Xilinx HLS C code that describes the systolic array.
+The files `kernel_kernel.cpp` and `kernel_kernel.h` contain the Xilinx HLS C code that describe the systolic array.

 Now let's try to run the C simulation to verify the correctness of the generate design.
 Copy the `hls_script.tcl` from `${AUTOSA_ROOT}/autosa_scripts/hls_scripts` to `${AUTOSA_ROOT}/autosa.tmp/output/`.
 ```bash